IvoNet/docker-calibre/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+NOTE that:
+- The usage of IntelliJ itself falls under their license of course.